-The three colors referred to in this type are white, green, and yellow.
-At certain times of year it grows pink flowers.
-It can grow between 2-4 feet tall.
+- Tricolor: The three colors referred to in this type are white, green, and yellow.
+At certain times of the year, it grows pink flowers.
+It can grow between two to four feet tall.

-‘Variegata’ can be recognized by its ivory colored leaves streaked with light green.
-It is quite bushy compared to some other varieties, and can grow up to 4 feet tall.
+- Variegata: ‘Variegata’ can be recognized by its ivory-colored leaves streaked with light green.
+It is quite bushy compared to some other varieties and can grow up to four feet tall.
 When grown in proper humidity it grows groups of white flowers.
 Like many varieties, its tips can turn pink or red if exposed to a lot of sun.

-Subdivided into monstruosa hobbit and monstruosa gollum, the ‘hobbit’ variety has curled yellowish-green leaves, and the ‘gollum’ varierty has elongated leaves resembling Gollum’s fingers from Lord of the Rings.
-The ‘gollum’ variety can grow to 2 feet tall.
+- Monstruosa: Subdivided into Monstruosa hobbit and Monstruosa gollum, the ‘hobbit’ variety has curled yellowish-green leaves, and the ‘gollum’ variety has elongated leaves resembling Gollum’s fingers from Lord of the Rings.
+The ‘gollum’ variety can grow to two feet tall.

-Copper jade has green leaves that are edged in a bronze color.
-They can grow large, but are quite slow growing.
+- Copper: Copper jade has green leaves that are edged in a bronze color.
+They can grow large, but they're quite slow growing.

-This variety has the potentially to grow very wide.
+- Blue Bird: This variety has the potential to grow very wide.
 It is also sometimes referred to as silver jade.
-It has gray blue leaves with red tips.
+It has gray-blue leaves with red tips.

-Ripple leaf is a hybrid that grows well in full sun, but can also handle partial shade.
-It can grow up to 4 feet tall.
-It gets its name from its “rippled” or wavy edged leaves.
+- Ripple Leaf: Ripple leaf is a hybrid that grows well in full sun, but it can also handle partial shade.
+It can grow up to four feet tall.
+It gets its name from its “rippled” or wavy-edged leaves.

 Like many plants, jade has some touted health benefits.
-Many claim that it helps with digestive issues such as nausea or diarrhea when ingested, or with warts when applied topically.
-In Eastern medicine, some believe that it offers psychological benefits, and helps clear one’s mind.
+Many claim that it helps with digestive issues when ingested, such as nausea or diarrhea, or with warts when applied topically.
+In Eastern medicine, some believe that it offers psychological benefits and helps clear one’s mind.
 It is also said to help alleviate symptoms of diabetes.

 To take jade orally as a medicine, its leaves are usually boiled in water or milk, which is then consumed as a tea.

-Jade may make the list of “hard-to-kill” plants, but it still requires that its basic needs be met, and thrives better in certain conditions over others.
+Jade may make the list of “hard-to-kill” plants, but it still requires that its basic needs be met, and it thrives better in certain conditions over others.
 These guidelines assume you are growing your plant indoors.
-Outdoors, they thrive in zones 10–12, and do not tolerate frost.
+Outdoors, they thrive in zones 10–12 and do not tolerate frost.

-The ideal indoor temperature is between (65–75 degrees F), or at a temperature no lower than 55 degrees F. Jade plants will still thrive in higher temperatures as long as they are close to a window or solar light.
+- Environment: The ideal indoor temperature is between (65–75°F), or at a temperature no lower than 55°F. Jade plants will still thrive in higher temperatures as long as they are close to a window or solar light.
 They do not require a lot of humidity, as they are used to the arid desert.

-Jade will grow best in soil designed from growing cacti.
+- Growing Medium: Jade will grow best in soil designed for growing cacti.
 These soils usually consist of some peat moss, organic matter, and lots of sand.
 Soil for cacti or succulents must provide good drainage.
-The soil used should not have a very high or low ph, as the plant can become deficient of necessary nutrients.
+The soil used should not have a very high or low pH, as the plant can become deficient of necessary nutrients.
 It is OK to add a little extra organic matter to a commercially prepared cactus potting mix.
 This extra weight may help prevent the plant from tipping over, as it has shallow roots.

-The container used to grow your plant should have a good drainage system and allow for it to grow.
-When starting your plant, it is a good idea to pot the jade in a container that is 3 times its size.
-Jade grows fairly slowly, so if you follow this guideline this first container should last quite a while.
+- Container: The container used to grow your plant should have a good drainage system and allow for it to grow.
+When starting your plant, it is a good idea to pot the jade in a container that is three times its size.
+Jade grows fairly slowly, so if you follow this guideline, this first container should last quite a while.
 You can always repot it if it grows too large.

-Jade plants are succulents, and are designed to endure long periods without water.
+- Water: Jade plants are succulents and are designed to endure long periods without water.
 They store excess water in their leaves for that purpose.
 Water thoroughly but allow to drain completely, and do not water it again until the soil is dry to the touch.

-A common problem is overwatering.
+- Limp, brown, or falling leaves: A common problem is overwatering.
 If leaves start to hang, turn brown, or fall off in excess, too much water could be the problem.
 Jade does not need very much water in the winter.
-If your plant has these symptoms, hold off on watering for a few days, and when you resume watering do so on a less frequent schedule.
+If your plant has these symptoms, hold off on watering for a few days.
+When you resume watering, do so on a less frequent schedule.

 For the Advanced Gardener: Bonsai and Topiaries